Phono Preamp FAQ!

 I have one of those USB turntables that I connect straight to my computer.
 Do I need a phono preamp?

-USB-type turntables have preamps and analog-to-digital converters built into them so you can just plug-and-play into a laptop or desktop computer.
-Some of them also have direct outputs from the cartridge and you will likely get better results with a high-quality outboard phono preamp.
+USB-type turntables have preamps and analog-to-digital converters built into them so you can just plug and play into a laptop or desktop computer, but they may also have direct outputs from the cartridge, from which you will likely get better results with a high-quality outboard phono preamp.